Schofield Fund Publication Policy

 Applications to the fund will be reviewed once a year; the application deadline for 2024 is March 31, 2024.
 Application materials should consist of a cover letter and a firm contract to publish.
 If the contract depends upon a subvention, please submit this in writing (either a letter from the publisher or a written explanation from the applicant regarding the contractual disposition of a subvention).
 All awards are for $2,000; a budget is not required.
 Please submit all application materials to the department administrator (firstname.lastname@example.org).

 1. Eligible applicants include present faculty in the department at the rank of Lecturer and above, and former students who earned their PhD in the department.
 Under special circumstances, and at the discretion of the department, an undergraduate alumna or alumnus may apply to the Fund.

 2. Eligible applicants may apply to the Publication Committee if they have a book contract in hand for a scholarly work, a monograph or edited collection, of at least 50,000 words on a subject that involves literary studies and criticism.
 Publication format may be hardbound, softbound, e-book, or a combination.
 Eligible applicants are limited to one application per academic year.
 The contract may be for publication of such a work or for aiding in the translation of such a work.
 The contract in question must be a finalized contract approved by the editorial board or editorial committee of a press.
 A preliminary contract issued only by an acquisitions editor will not be considered.

 3. Eligible applicants must also follow the stipulations stated in 5. and 6. below.

-15. Please note that all publications funded must contain in their acknowledgements: “This publication was subsidized in part by Harvard Studies in Comparative Literature.”
+12. All publications funded must contain in their acknowledgements: “This publication was subsidized in part by Harvard Studies in Comparative Literature.”